intersystems-community/integratedml-demo-template/README.md

 Import your data as listed below, rebuild containers to let the data be imported, and use IntegratedML via SQL tools, as described in Jupyter notebooks.

-# How to Import data in IRIS
+# How to Import data into InterSystems IRIS
 ## Importing data from CSV file
 1. Add csv file into the repository, e.g. like [this titanic.csv](https://github.com/intersystems-community/integratedml-demo-template/blob/master/iris-aa-server/data/titanic.csv)
 2. Introduce an import data call into your IRIS initalisation script.